-Let's find out together in this blog post the best movies with dragons !
-When a movie or novel include a fire-breathing giant or a sage-eyed, scaly guardian, the entertainment value nearly always increases.
-Dragons appeal to people of all ages, from wyverns to Naga, Bewilderbeasts to Swedish Short-Snouts, and why shouldn't they?
-They're like evolved dinosaurs: strong, magical, and occasionally even talking.
+Let's find out together in this blog post the best dragons movies with dragons !
+When a movie or novel include a fire-breathing giant, scaly guardian, the entertainment value nearly always increases.
+Dragons appeal to people of all ages, from wyverns to Naga, Bewilderbeasts to Swedish Short-Snouts, and why shouldn't they ?
+They're like evolved dinosaurs : strong, magical.
 If a film's dragon is boring, it's because the filmmakers aren't trying hard enough.
 Their tales are spoken all across the world, creating both awe and dread in successive generations.

-There should be hundreds of dragon movies to pick from by 2016.
-Unfortunately, there aren't a lot of dragon movies out there, but there are still a few that are must-sees for every dragon fan.
-Here are The 15 Best Dragon Movies Of All Time, in honor of another dragon film hatching this year on the big screen, the live-action adaptation of Pete's Dragon.
+There should be hundreds of best dragons movies to pick from by 2016.
+Unfortunately, there aren't a lot of best dragons movies.
+Out there, but there are still a few that are must-sees for every dragon fan.
+Here are The 15 Best Dragons Movies Of All Time.
+In honor of another dragon film hatching this year on the big screen.

 Merlin is not a film in the traditional sense.
-It was a made-for-TV miniseries that aired on NBC in 1998, yet it deserves to be included on the list due to its high quality and popularity.
-According to some fans, the sequence in the film where Merlin's love Nimue is sacrificed to a dragon is the finest scene in the miniseries.
-Whether or not this is accurate, the image drew dragons into living homes throughout the country on prime time television.
-Fans of Game of Thrones may get numb to seeing Drogon on television (though they shouldn't— Daenerys' dragons are frequently episode highlights), but for many viewers, this was their first "dragon sighting."
+It was a made-for-TV miniseries that aired on NBC in 1998.
+Yet it deserves to be included on the list due to its high quality and popularity.
+The sequence in the film where Merlin's love Nimue is sacrificed.
+Whether or not this is accurate, the image drew dragons into living homes.
+Fans of Game of Thrones may get numb to seeing Dragon on television. (though they shouldn't— Daenerys' dragons are frequently episode highlights).
+For many viewers, this was their first "dragon sighting."

 Flight Of The Dragons